 1. Choose a specific topic that interests you

-Use this as an opportunity to pick a topic that you are interested in or passionate about.
+Use this as an opportunity to pick a topic you are interested in or passionate about.

-When you are trying to find out a topic that both interests you and is relevant to you, try to ask yourself what excites you.
-As you’re going to be spending a huge amount of time writing the essay, it rather be something that interests you.
+When you are trying to find out a topic that interests you and is relevant to you, try to ask yourself what excites you.
+As you’re going to be spending a huge amount of time writing the essay, it rather is something that interests you.

 Apart from that, make sure the topic you choose gives you ample scope to do research.
 If it’s too narrow or vague, you’ll fall short of sources you can refer to.